MG2401-star/aternos-afk-bot/README.md

 For AuthMe users, command looks like:
 /authme reg <your_bot_username> <password_from_config>

+## Dependencies:
+- Nodejs
+- npm
+- mineflayer

 Please note:
-Usable only on cracked servers, and this can get you banned on aternos.
+Usable only on cracked servers, this can get you banned on aternos.